Achieving Dominance in Vertical Search

 - A vertical search engine is built for a specific type of content or industry vertical.

 - Google itself has internal vertical search engines like Google Flights and Google Shopping.

 - Don’t ignore non-Google search engines, such as Alibaba, Amazon, Trulia, Zillow, Yelp, Skyscanner, Shopzilla, YouTube…the list goes on!

 - Vertical search engines address unique user needs, helping you target conversion-ready traffic.

 - Optimizing for vertical search differs from platform to platform.

 - Only optimize for the search engines that will provide solid ROI.

 Your performance in Google’s universal search results may be the key to healthy organic traffic.
 However, that doesn’t mean Google Search is the only game in town.
-Learn to dominate vertical search engines, and you’ll open up a world of additional opportunities to target conversion-ready prospects and all the ways they search.
+Learn to dominate vertical search engines, and you’ll open up a world of additional opportunities to target prospects throughout the conversion funnel.